ragle/Monokai-Sublime-Text-Octopress/readme.markdown

 $ patch -u sass/partials/_syntax.scss $HOME/Monokai-Sublime-Text-Octopress/_syntax.scss.patch
 ```

-If you re-generate your site, you should see the new highlighting in action!
+If you re-generate your site, you should be able to see the new highlighting in action!